NEET Application Form 2020 - Correction Window (Re-opened), Dates, How to make Changes

 It is advised to safe keep this printout for future reference.

-If payment for application form fails then re-register for the same by paying the fees again.
-The excessive amount paid will be refunded back to the original payment mode.
-If it takes longer then candidate's should clarify with their respective banks.
+In such a case, candidates can re-register for the same by paying the fees again.
+The excessive amount paid will be refunded through the same payment mode.

 After filling all the required details in the application form candidates will be redirected to the confirmation page.
 If candidate's are not redirected to the same then it means that the form has been rejected.